JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 OK, down to 7 errors in code gen.

+* On `Instance()` methods, `ConstructorParameter` arguments go first, not last.

+YAY!
+No more test or code gen test errors!

 * Tests to add:
     * Multiple `ref structs`, pointers, and function pointers